 What is a Bitcoin Wallet?

 A Bitcoin wallet lets you send, receive, and manage bitcoin.
 It can be a phone app, a desktop program, or a dedicated hardware device.
-The wallet itself holds no bitcoin.
-Your bitcoin lives on the blockchain, the shared public ledger that records every transaction.
-Your wallet stores your private keys, the secret codes that prove ownership and let you authorize spending.
+Here's the surprise: the wallet itself holds no bitcoin.
+Your bitcoin lives on the blockchain.
+Your wallet just stores the private keys that prove ownership and let you authorize a spend.

-The blockchain is a vault everyone can see into, but only you can open the lock and move funds, because only you hold the key.
+The blockchain is a vault everyone can see into.
+Only you can open the lock.
+Only you hold the key.
 Your wallet keeps that key safe and handles the technical details when you send or receive a payment.

 Why It Matters

 You need a wallet to do anything with Bitcoin.
-Without one, you cannot receive bitcoin, send a payment, or check a balance.
+No wallet, no transactions.
+Can't receive.
+Can't send.
+Can't check a balance.

 Our How to Buy Bitcoin guide walks you through choosing your first wallet.